 Mr. Fulton's return and reports of the state of the Mi'kmaq in Colchester.
 1801.

-These Indians in the District of Colchester generally
+An account of the Indians in the District of Colchester taken March 3d - 1801

 Many Mi'kmaq names mentioned.
 Describes specific families, their industries and characters.
 Mentions the Mi'kmaq here can generally speak English and support themselves and their families, but are little disposed to farming.